GoogleCloudPlatform/DataflowTemplates/v2/bigtable-cdc-to-hbase/README.md

+# TODO

+- pom conflict between running in prod and running in test due to serialization proxy

 # Bigtable CDC to Hbase Dataflow Template

 The [BigtableToHBase](src/main/java/com/google/cloud/teleport/v2/templates/BigtableToHbasePipeline.java) pipeline reads from a Bigtable change stream, applies a mutation converter to convert change stream mutations to HBase mutations, and writes the mutations to a specified Hbase instance.